 The best way is to understand that nobody knows the backstory of your images so your message has to be very clear from the beginning.
 This is why is so important to learn how to become a picture editor and select your best work.

-Something I learnt from camera clubs is the way to present a panel of pictures for a distinction.
-Among many of their guidelines, what I picked was that the pictures selected have to be cohesive, need to have a certain flow; for example, the first picture should be facing to the right, the last one to the left and everything in between has to sit nicely and have some sort of narrative.
-Try not to put similacoloursrs next to each other, same with similar compositions and angles, and so on.
-It does make sense and does make your work look stronger but take it with a pinch of salt as some of their rules make no sense at all.
+Something I’ve learned from camera clubs is the way to present a panel of pictures for a distinction.
+Among many of their guidelines, what I picked was that the pictures selected have to be cohesive, need to have a certain flow; for example, the first picture should be facing to the inside (to the right), the last one to the left and everything in between has to sit nicely and have some sort of narrative.
+Try not to put similar colours next to each other, same with similar compositions and angles.
+It does make sense and does make your work look stronger but take this with a pinch of salt as sometimes repetition adds character.
 Most important, show variety and trust your gut.